fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 The solution is simple, and every time a user adds a new person, it appears immediately on the screens of all users.

 The downside of polling is, of course, the unnecessary network traffic it causes.
-In addition, the page may start to flicker, since the component is re-rendered with each query update and _result.loading_ is true for a brief moment—so a <i>loading...</i> text flashes on the screen for an instant.
+In addition, the page may start to flicker, since the component is re-rendered with each query update and <code>result.loading</code> is true for a brief moment—so a <i>loading...</i> text flashes on the screen for an instant.

-Another easy way to keep the cache in sync is to use the *useMutation* hook's [refetchQueries](https://www.apollographql.com/docs/react/data/refetching/) parameter to define that the query fetching all persons is done again whenever a new person is created.
+Another easy way to keep the cache in sync is to use the <code>useMutation</code> hook's [refetchQueries](https://www.apollographql.com/docs/react/data/refetching/) parameter to define that the query fetching all persons is done again whenever a new person is created.

 ```js
 // ...